UnusualParticle/CSCI201_Project/README.md

     + [x] Would allow the game to load data faster (because it would be in binary)
     + [x] Would decrease size of data files
     + [x] Would keep the game from having to do data checks
+    + [x] Would make partial data loading easier, decreasing RAM required
     + [ ] The size of this game renders this nearly unnecessary
     + [ ] Writing one would take too long
-+ More common format for data (e.g. .json or .ini files)
++ More common format for data (e.g. .json files)
     + [x] Would allow for reliable syntax highlighting
     + [x] Would allow for use of a library instead of a custom interpreter
     + [x] Would allow for less obtuse data scheme